jcherniak/vscode-workspace-config-plus/README.md

 #### Background

 VS Code is highly configurable, and allows you to [configure specific workspaces in addition to your global user settings.]([vscode-settings-docs]).
 This includes things like general settings, such as the zoom level, as well as [tasks and launch configurations] amongst others.
-These configurations are stored in various respective files within the `.vscode` directory in the workspace.
+These configurations are stored in various respective files within the `.vscode` directory (or `.cursor` for Cursor users) in the workspace.
 For example, the workspace task configuration is stored in `.vscode/tasks.json`.

 This works fantastically, but unfortunately often poses a challenging question for teams or projects that have more than one author since they have to determine whether or not to track the configuration file(s) in version control.
 If they include the files in version control then they'll often run into conflicting opinions or even conflicting settings, such as those from extensions which are specific to the developer's local file system.
 However, if they exclude the files from version control then they give up the ability to share elements that are helpful for other developers and force contributors to manually duplicate part of their setup.